smartdevicelink/sdl_evolution/proposals/nnnn-atf-selenium-support.md

 end
 ```

 In this example the HMI is requesting to activate an application via `SDL.ActivateApp`.
-This action implies the user has selected the app from the app list, therefore the selenium application needs to simulate a user action.
-SendRequest would be extended to notify the selenium web driver to click an app on the app list to activate the app.
+This action implies the user has selected the app from the app list, therefore the Selenium application needs to simulate a user action. `SendRequest` would be extended to notify the Selenium WebDriver to click an app on the app list to activate the app.

-#### Extend ExpectResponse
+#### Extend `ExpectResponse`

-Using the previous activate app example, the ExpectResponse method should be extended to be able to validate the state of the HMI changed post activating an app.
+Using the previous activate app example, the `ExpectResponse` method should be extended to be able to validate the state of the HMI changed post activating an app.

 ### RPC Switching

-Because there is a mix of behavior for overwriting the previously mentioned methods in terms of requiring a simulated user action vs verifying the content displayed on the HMI, ATF should implement a structure that defines what actions the selenium web driver must take in the extended atf methods.
+Because there is a mix of behavior for overwriting the previously mentioned methods in terms of requiring a simulated user action vs verifying the content displayed on the HMI, ATF should implement a structure that defines which actions the Selenium WebDriver must take in the extended ATF methods.

-Schema for RPC Switching feature
+#### Schema for RPC Switching feature

-The extended ExpectRequest method would reference this object to figure out what the selenium web driver actions are required.
-In this case the web driver would validate that the mainfield1 and mainfield2 text fields are displayed correctly
+The extended `ExpectRequest` method would reference this object to figure out which Selenium WebDriver actions are required.
+In this case the WebDriver would validate that the mainfield1 and mainfield2 text fields are displayed correctly.

 ```json
 {